Program Description

 Level 8 is designed to prepare the gymnasts for the advanced skills of the FIG Program.
 The difficulty values for Level 8 skills are based on the current FIG Code of Points.
 Level 8 gymnasts compete with three of the rhythmic apparatuses in addition to the floor (free hand) exercise.

-Level 9 is the level for the accomplished rhythmic gymnast who has demonstrated that she can easily perform basic FIG requirements and is ready for the challenge of full FIG optional routine requirements.
+Level 9 is the level for the accomplished rhythmic gymnast who has demonstrated that she can easily perform basic DVP Code requirements and is ready for the challenge of the FIG requirements.

 Level 10 is the level for gymnasts who qualify to the USA National Championships.